-- UPDATE: In 2015 unfortunately the free release was canceled.
-There was only one release – the tourist celebration – held on Wednesday, November 25, 2015.
-Tickets sold out online and if you have any questions for 2016, email email@example.com or message Lanna Dhutanka on Facebook.
+- UPDATE: Since 2015 unfortunately the free release has been canceled.
+For both 2016 & 2017 there has only been one release – the tourist celebration.
+Tickets sell out quickly online so for 2018 be sure to email email@example.com or message Lanna Dhutanka on Facebook.

 After figuring out the traditional Yi Peng Lantern Release was going down (or I should say up!) at Mae Jo University, we opted to make a whole day out of it because of the crowds.
 The owner of our AirBnB in Chiang Mai helped us coordinate a shared van with a group of local ESL teachers.
 The group left early (around 3pm) to try and avoid the massive crowds and subsequent traffic.